ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_nav2planner_plugin.rst

 1- Creating a new Planner Plugin
 --------------------------------

-We will create a simple straight line planner.
+We will create a simple straight-line planner.
-The annotated code in this tutorial can be found in `navigation_tutorials <https://github.com/ros-planning/navigation2_tutorials>`_ repository as the ``nav2_straightline_planner``
+The annotated code in this tutorial can be found in `navigation_tutorials <https://github.com/ros-planning/navigation2_tutorials>`_ repository as the ``nav2_straightline_planner``.
-This package can be a considered as a reference for writing planner plugin.
+This package can be considered as a reference for writing planner plugin.

 Our example plugin inherits from the base class ``nav2_core::GlobalPlanner``.
 The base class provides 5 pure virtual methods to implement a planner plugin.
 The plugin will be used by the planner server to compute trajectories.
-Lets learn more about the methods needed to write a planner plugin.
+Let's learn more about the methods needed to write a planner plugin.

 +----------------------+----------------------------------------------------------------------------+-------------------------+
 | **Virtual method**   | **Method description**                                                     | **Requires override?**  |